jeffgreco13/filament-breezy/README.md

 }
 ```

-2. Enable Two Factory Authentication using the `enableTwoFactorAuthentication()` method on the Breezy plugin.
+2. Enable Two Factor Authentication using the `enableTwoFactorAuthentication()` method on the Breezy plugin.

 ```php
 BreezyCore::make()